The minimum eligibility requirements are:

 - Successfully complete the training requirements, AND

-- The only difference between a Class 1 license and a Class 2 license is - Reciprocity.
+The difference between a Class 1 license and a Class 2 license is - Reciprocity.